Datatouille/rl-workshop/README.md

         * Any other environments with discrete states and actions at [OpenAI Gym](https://github.com/openai/gym/wiki/Table-of-environments)
     * Check `session2b.ipynb` if you are interested in using Monte Carlo method to solve Grid World.
 This will give you more insight into difference between all-visit and first-visit Monte Carlo.

-## Session 3 Temporal Difference Learning
+## Session 3 GET a Taxi with Temporal Difference Learning - Sponsored by GET, the new ride-hailing service in Thailand
 *Discrete States and Actions*
-* OpenAI Gym toy environment to explain temporal difference learning: sarsa, q-learning, expected sarsa
-* Homework: solve an environment with discrete states and actions such as:
-    * FrozenLake-v0
-    * Taxi-v2
+* Taxi-v2 environment
+* Comparison between Monte Carlo and TD
+* SARSA
+* Q-learning
+* Expected SARSA
-    * Blackjack-v0
+* Handling Continuous States
-* Take-home Challenges: Solve an environment with continuous states: discretization, tile codings, etc. such as
+* Challenges: Solve an environment with continuous states using discretization
     * Acrobat-v1
     * MountainCar-v0
     * CartPole-v0
     * LunarLander-v2
 * Points to consider:
+    * What are other ways of handling continuous states?
+(See tile coding)
     * What are the state space, action space, and rewards of the environment?
     * What algorithms did you use to solve the environment and why?
     * How many episodes did you solve it in?
 Can you improve the performance?
-(Tweaking discount factor, learning rate, using Monte Carlo instead of TD)
+(Tweaking discount factor, learning rate, Monte Carlo vs TD)

 ## Session 3.5 Neural Networks in Pytorch
 * Tensor operations